Essential Toddler Travel Gear for France

 FAQs About Traveling in France with a Toddler

-Absolutely, though not all have high chairs.
-Choose places with outdoor seating or family-friendly menus, and bring your own gear when needed.
+Can toddlers eat in French restaurants?
+Absolutely, though not all restaurants have high chairs.
+Smaller bistros and cafés may not have them at all.
+Choose places with outdoor seating or family-friendly menus, and bring your own gear (portable booster, snack containers) when needed.
+For more on the dining experience, see our French dining etiquette guide.

+Are French restaurants okay with messes?
 Within reason.
 Keeping things tidy shows respect for the space and makes staff more willing to accommodate your family.
+Bringing your own snack containers, compressed towels, and wipes makes a visible difference.
+French waiters won't scold you, but a clean table earns noticeably better service.